jswu18/jswu18.github.io/blog-posts/gaussian-processes.md

 ## Conditioning

-Because up until now, we've essentially only been working with high dimensional Gaussian distributions, we can "train" them by conditining them on existing data.
+Because up until now, we've essentially only been working with high dimensional Gaussian distributions, we can "train" them by conditioning them on existing data.
 This collapses the distribution and can provide meaningful predictions for extrapolation and interpolation purposes.
 We can use the formula for conditioning multi-variate Gaussians:

 $$X|Y \sim N(\mu_X+\Sigma_{XY}\Sigma_{YY}^{-1}(Y-\mu_Y), \Sigma_{XX}-\Sigma_{XY}\Sigma_{YY}^{-1}\Sigma_{YX})$$